The Inefficiencies of App Development

 Onymos is unique in that we offer the actual source code for all our Features.
 It is not an executable or library or SDK or toolkit or API.
 Onymos provides the working source code that your team checks into your source-control system.
 In that sense, it is fully customizable.

 Q: That’s unique in the software business.
 Why did you choose to offer the source?

 Before I started Onymos, I considered if I, the head of platforms and services engineering at a Fortune 500 company, would stake any of my company’s applications on software components from another company?

 When I dug deep into my reasoning, it boiled down to just one thing – trust.
 I trust my own engineers’ work more than any other company.
 I can see the software code my team creates; I can test it, verify it.

 To get to that same level of trust as if my own engineers’ developed it, I need the source code.
-And that’s why Onymos Features are delivered as source code.
+And that’s why our software is delivered as source code.

 Q: I am surprised at your business viability then.
 If you offer source code, isn’t that just a one-time purchase by your customer?
 Your customer buys all the source code once, and they never see you again?

 Excellent question.
-Given the pace of change, the untouched software code is only useful for 2-ish years at best.
+Given the pace of change, the untouched software code is only useful for two-ish years at best.
 To stay relevant, the code has to be updated frequently.

-An Onymos Features subscription keeps them up-to-date while keeping valuable development resources focused on building business logic and adding core value.
+An Onymos Feature’s subscription keeps it up-to-date while keeping valuable development resources focused on building business logic and adding core value.

 Q: What’s your short 30-second pitch to an Enterprise software executive then?